Sankt Georgen Graduate School of Philosophy and Theology

-Campus and Institutions
+Campus and institutions

 The campus, situated within a historic park in the Sachsenhausen district of Frankfurt, contains the classroom building, the office building (Lindenhaus), the academic library, the college restaurant (Mensa), the major seminary, the college church, and the Jesuit community.

-The campus hosts as well two institutions founded by the German Bishops' Conference: the "Institute for Global Church and Mission (IWM)" and an Institute for Christian-Muslim relations ("Cibedo").
+The campus hosts as well two institutions founded by the German Bishops' Conference: the Institute for Global Church and Mission (IWM) and an Institute for Christian-Muslim relations (Cibedo).
 Its library, with more than 12,000 volumes, stands out as the largest library for Christian-Muslim dialogue in Germany.
 The main college library, which incorporated the collections of various Jesuit libraries and holds nearly 500,000 volumes, is known for its rich collection of Jesuit-related literature.

-In the interdiocesan major seminary, 10 seminarians of several German dioceses, mainly of Limburg, Hamburg, Osnabrück, Hildesheim, and Aachen are studying for the Roman Catholic priesthood.
-20 post-graduate students, mostly priests, from all over the world are living in the same seminary, pursuing doctoral or licentiate programs.
+In the interdiocesan major seminary, seminarians of several German dioceses, mainly of Limburg, Hamburg, Osnabrück, Hildesheim, and Aachen have studied for the Roman Catholic priesthood.
+Post-graduate students, mostly priests, from all over the world reside in the same seminary, pursuing doctoral or licentiate programs.